-As my client settles into doing things his way, owning his personal style in business, he’s finding the river banks an inviting place to slow down, relax, and relish, not something to avoid.
+As my client settles into doing things his way, owning his style of doing business, he’s finding the river banks an inviting place to slow down, relax, and relish, not something to avoid.

-I’d like to invite you to take some time to think about and journal on the following questions to help you find and stay in your personal flow:
+I invite you to take some time to think about and journal on the following questions to help you find and stay in your flow: